Davospike/segpSPA/The_Process/SystemImplementation.md

 - Upload a complete boilerplate dashboard to GitHub repo for further development.
 - Carry out more substantial market research.

 As this was also deadline week for another assignment, this sprint was deliberately brief, but was decided with good intentions.
-Having all teams members at the same level of understanding, regarding the full stack deployment, going into 3 weeks of sprints where we expected to achieve a lot, in terms of advancing the front and backend, would be hugely beneficial.
+Having all teams members at the same level of understanding, regarding the full stack deployment, going into 3 weeks of sprints where we expected to achieve a lot, in terms of advancing the front and back-end, would be hugely beneficial.
 With everyone at the same level, it would mean that if additional resources were required at either end, we would be able to pivot and share the load better amongsts ourselves.
 Further, with a fully working dashboard up on the GitHub repo, we would be in good stead to hit the ground running for further development on the quiz for the first sprint of Easter.

 The documented market research can be found [here](../Documentation/BackgroundResearch/Market+Field_Research.md).
 Here, we looked into the surrounding field, and our motivations for our web application.
 In summary, the section explains how fake news can contribute to the detriment of social health, and cost to companies that are the burden of fake news stories.
 Further, we found no web applications that offer what we have set out to create.